tensorlakeai/indexify/docs/docs/getting_started_intermediate.md

       })()
     ```

-The process begins by setting the name of the extraction graph to "pdfqa".
-Next, the `tensorlake/marker` extractor is used to convert the PDF document into a Markdown format.
-Following this, the text extracted by the `tensorlake/marker` extractor is chunked by specifying a `content_source` of `mdextract`.
-Finally, an embedding step is added to the pipeline, allowing each chunk to be embedded and searchable through semantic search.
+This extraction graph, named 'pdfqa', defines a three-step process:

+The `tensorlake/marker` extractor converts the PDF into Markdown format.
+The `tensorlake/chunk-extractor` splits the Markdown text into chunks of 1000 characters with a 100-character overlap.
+The `tensorlake/minilm-l6` extractor generates embeddings for each chunk, enabling semantic search capabilities.

 ## Document Ingestion